In the era of Warby Parker, measure your own eyeglass prescription at home

-With the popularity of direct-to-consumer retailers like Warby Parker, Zenni Optical and EyeBuyDirect, customers are taking the process of buying prescription glasses into their own hands by skipping the brick-and-mortar retailers and insurance policies.
+With the popularity of direct-to-consumer retailers like Warby Parker, Zenni Optical and EyeBuyDirect, people are taking the process of buying prescription glasses into their own hands by skipping brick-and-mortar retailers and insurance policies.

-But EyeQue VisionCheck, which debuted at CES 2019, is hoping to do one better by skipping the optometrist altogether.
+But EyeQue VisionCheck, which debuted here at CES 2019 on Sunday, is hoping to do one better by skipping the optometrist altogether.
 Working with a mobile app, the Bluetooth-powered portable device can conduct vision tests at home, and can measure nearsightedness, farsightedness and astigmatism.

 During my brief time with it, I tried getting an accurate reading of my vision.
 To do this, I had to align a red and green line that I viewed through the scope until they were touching.
 Using the buttons on top of the VisionCheck, I pushed the lines either closer or farther apart.
 The number of times I clicked these buttons determined my EyeGlass numbers.